-4.4 The Scheme Actuary should satisfy himself that the value of the assets reflects the estimated distributable proceeds on an orderly wind-up of the scheme commencing on the effective date.
+4.4 The Scheme Actuary should satisfy himself/herself that the value of the assets reflects the estimated distributable proceeds on an orderly wind-up of the scheme commencing on the effective date.

-5 Other issues
+Other issues

 - 5.1 The funding standard set down in the Act may not necessarily be the same as that typically used in assessing solvency for the purposes of advice to trustees.
 The Scheme Actuary should have regard to differences between the scheme rules on winding up and the members' expectations on the basis of the trustees' established practice in relation to discretions, options, etc. In particular, when winding up occurs, some members might well have options which they might otherwise have no occasion to take or exercise.
 Included here might be a unilateral right to immediate early retirement pensions on winding up or an option which is only available subject to the consent of the trustees or employer.
-In all such cases, the Scheme Actuary should take particular care to notify the trustees or employer of the assumptions made and the consequences of them exercising their discretion or members availing of options different than those assumed. - 5.2 When an Actuarial Funding Certificate is submitted to the Pensions Board and the Scheme Actuary signing the certificate is also a trustee or a director of a company acting as trustee, then that status must be disclosed in a letter accompanying the certificate.
+In all such cases, the Scheme Actuary should take particular care to notify the trustees or employer of the assumptions made and the consequences of them exercising their discretion or members availing of options different than those assumed. - 5.2 When an Actuarial Funding Certificate is submitted to the Pensions Authority and the Scheme Actuary signing the certificate is also a trustee or a director of a company acting as trustee, then that status must be disclosed in a letter accompanying the certificate.

-Appendix Substitution of fixed rate increases for index-linked pension increases where:
+Appendix Substitution of fixed rate increases for index-linked pension increases

-For the purpose of paragraph 2.4 (a) (iv), the assumed rate of price inflation (PI) must be calculated as:
+For the purpose of paragraph 2.4 (a) (iv), the assumed rate of price inflation (PI) must be derived from the Eurozone HICP (ex tobacco) inflation swap curve for a duration in line with that of the relevant pensioner liabilities as at the effective date of the calculation.